11 Dec 2020

 Cordyceps is a fungus.
 Practitioners of traditional medicine have used it for generations to treat a range of ailments across different countries and cultures.
 Its Latin name is Ophiocordyceps sinensis.

 When growing in the wild, it looks a bit like a collection of thin, yellow-brown fingers.
 However, it’s often dried when used for medicinal purposes.
-In this form, it looks quite like dry fall leaves.
+In this form, it looks quite like dry autumn leaves.

 Cordyceps has been used as a traditional remedy for thousands of years, dating back to 620 AD.
 Back then, many thought of it as a magical creature with the ability to change from an animal to a plant.(1) It’s a beautifully poetic way of describing cordyceps’s unique life cycle, which we’ll talk about more below.